-Josh Eilert enters his sixth season as the video coordinator for the West Virginia men’s basketball program.
+Josh Eilert enters his 10th season with the West Virginia men’s basketball program.
+Eilert spent the first six seasons as the video coordinator before being named coordinator of basketball operations in October 2013.
 He came to WVU from Kansas State, where he served as a graduate assistant at Kansas State under Bob Huggins in 2006-07.

-Since coming to West Virginia in 2007, the Mountaineers have won the 2010 Big East Championship and have earned five NCAA tournament appearances, including the 2010 Final Four.
+Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have earned seven NCAA Tournament appearances, including the 2010 Final Four and three NCAA Sweet 16s.

 Eilert played two seasons of basketball at Kansas State from 2002-04 after transferring from Cloud County Community College, where he was a two-year letterman and one-year starter.